 Enhancements you can see in the following before/after comparisons include placing the search input for a section in the same location when applicable, anchoring action items to the top right of a page, using color with intent, and increasing overall contrast, scannability, and readability of data.

-Afterwards, one of our customers called it a Rolls Royce, which was pretty awesome.
-Of course, the comment was followed up with "except you haven't put any gas in it" referring to other features he wanted at the time, but you gotta take what you can.
+After these changes rolled out, one of our customers called it a Rolls Royce, which was pretty awesome.
+However, he quickly followed up with "...except you haven't put any gas in it" referring to other features he wanted at the time, haha.
+You can't win 'em all :)

 Invoice List: Before